ericwastaken/github-backup/README.md

 - Add support for regex matching on repository name (for inclusion and exclusion via individual command line arguments.)
 - Add support for updating the git config file with a new PAT?
 (When a user's PAT changes, the old one stored in the git config file needs to be updated.
 This means that the user needs to update the config, which is not supported now by the script.
 An easy workaround is for the user to delete the local git repository and re-run the script with the new PAT.)
   - This might make sense as a separate script, since it's not really part of the backup process, but more so a one-time update.
+- Add a restore script?
+(This would be a separate script that would take a local backup and restore it to a new GitHub repo.
+This would be useful for creating a new repo from a backup, or for restoring a repo that was accidentally deleted.)